Page last updated

 USNM 85664.
 Tigris River, near Mardin, Turkey (type).

-The classification and species richness genus Unio — the type genus and name-sake of the whole order Unionoida — has changed a lot over the two decades that we have been keeping track of such things.
+The classification and species richness of the genus Unio — the type genus and name-sake of the whole order Unionoida — has changed a lot over the two decades that we have been keeping track of such things.

 Twenty years ago, it was a revolution in classification that Unio shared a more recent common ancestor with genera like Anodonta than with Elliptio.
 Unios have hinge teeth, are tachytictic short-term brooders, and lack the distinctive marsupia of anodontines (i.e., not distended when gravid and without tripartite water tubes) — just like elliptios.
 Anodontas, on the other hand, have reduced hinge teeth, are bradytictic long-term brooders, and have marsupia with tripartite water tubes (Ortmann, 1912).
 It turns out, however, that those once-important characters for a classification that united Unio and Elliptio are all plesiomorphic.
 That is, ancestral characters.
 The hypothesized Unio-Elliptio group was diagnosed by the characteristics they didn’t have.
 Molecular data and phylogenetic methods revealed that Unio and Anodonta belong to the same clade, diagnosed by triangular, hooked-type glochidia (Graf, 2002; Graf & Cummings, 2006).